OpenNebula/docs/source/legacy_components/vcenter_driver/vcenter_driver.rst

 .. image:: /images/vcenter_datastore_import_step1.png
     :align: center

 In the new window, choose a cluster that will authenticate you into this vCenter instance and click on **Get Datastores**.
-This will retrieve all the datastores available for import - those that haven't been imiported yet.
+This will retrieve all the datastores available for import - those that haven't been imported yet.
 If the OpenNebula clusters IDs column is empty that means that the import tool could not find an OpenNebula cluster where the datastore can be grouped and you may have to assign it manually later.

 From the list, select the datastore you want to import and then click on the Import button.
 You'll get a notification with the IDs of the datastores that have been created.